 Abstract:

-Loss of WASH complex function is implicated in human cognitive and movement disorders, yet its role in the nervous system remains poorly understood.
-Using in vivo BioID proteomics, we identify the neuronal WASH complex proteome, revealing endosomal interactors.
-To endosomal WASH dysfunction disease, we generate a mouse model of a human WASH complex mutation associated with intellectual disability,SWIPP1019R. patial proteomic analyss of SWIPP1019R brain uncover perturbations in endo-lysosomal trafficking.
-Cellular analyses confirm disruption in vitro, while histological studies identifyevidence of neurodegeneration.
-Behavioral analyses reveal that SWIPP1019R not only impacts cognition, but also causes significant . hese findings inform our understanding of SWIPP1019R pathogenesis, demonstrat critical role in neuronal endo-lysosomal , and its disruption as a disorders.
+Loss of WASH complex function is implicated in human cognitive and movement disorders, yet its functional role in the nervous system remains poorly understood.
+Using in vivo BioID proteomics, we identify the neuronal WASH complex proteome, revealing a network of endosomal interactors.
+To uncover links between endosomal WASH dysfunction and disease, we generate a mouse model of a human WASH complex mutation associated with intellectual disability, WASHC4c.3056c>g (SWIPP1019R).
+Quantitative spatial proteomic analysis of SWIPP1019R mouse brain reveals substantial perturbations in endo-lysosomal trafficking pathways.
+Cellular and histological analyses confirm these functional changes and uncover evidence of neurodegeneration.
+Behavioral analyses reveal that SWIPP1019R not only impacts cognition, but also causes significant motor deficits in mice.
+Retrospective analysis of clinical data from SWIPP1019R patients confirms this deficit in humans.
+Combined, these findings demonstrate WASH’s critical role in neuronal endo-lysosomal function, and reveal its disruption as a key driver of cognitive and movement disorders.

 Introduction: